Increase the memory heap of the IDE

 This action changes the value of the

--Xmx option used by the JVM and restarts DataGrip with the new setting.
+-Xmx option used by the JVM to run DataGrip.
+Restart DataGrip for the new setting to take effect.

 DataGrip also warns you if the amount of free heap memory after a garbage collection is less than 5% of the maximum heap size: